Recognize words that rhyme with chain (e.g., "Do chain and plain rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with chain.").

 - Help your child to write the words on his or her paper strips.

-- Stop around the room to see if you can find any more words that rhyme with chain.
+- Look around the room to see if you can find any more words that rhyme with chain, such as drain, stain, or crane.

 - The activity can be repeated several times.